justinribeiro/lite-youtube/README.md

 - It's responsive 16:9
 - It's accessible via keyboard and will set ARIA via the `videotitle` attribute
 - It's locale ready; you can set the `videoplay` to have a properly locale based label
+- Set the `start` attribute to start at a particular place in a video
 - You can set `autoload` to use Intersection Observer to load the iframe when scrolled into view.
 - Loads placeholder image as WebP with a Jpeg fallback